MLortki/ADA2018-Project-Quality-of-Space-AMG/index.md

 ### Sports Facilities

-In order to obtain the score, we normalize sport facilities dataset we have.
+In order to obtain the score, we normalize the number of sport facilities dataset by the total number in Zurich.
+Mean is also removed.

 <br>
 <br>